About Me

 Dominique Balderas, MS, LPC, SAC-IT

 I’m a licensed mental health and addiction counselor with a deep commitment to helping people heal, grow, and reclaim their power.
-With over a decade of experience working across the full continuum of care—from residential treatment to outpatient therapy—I specialize in addiction, trauma, recovery, and identity work.
+I bring close to a decade of experience working across the full continuum of care—from residential treatment centers to outpatient therapy—specializing in addiction, trauma, recovery, and identity work.

 My approach is real, compassionate, and rooted in lived experience.
 I’m a person in long-term recovery, and I bring that lens into my work.
 I know what it’s like to fight your way out of the dark and rebuild from scratch.
 I’ve done the work, and I continue to do the work.